MicrosoftDocs/sandbox/sandbox/demos/githubbot.md

 * Close issues
 * Create new issues

-You can see a demo of some of these interactions below.
+You can see a demo of some of these interactions below, or try it for yourself in the chat window above.

 ![demo](media/githubbot/demo.gif)